 Users can stream their anime collection to any Shoko supported program.
 While the majority of the work is done for you, there are a few things you'll need to do in order to start streaming.
 First make sure ports 8111 and 8112 are forwarded to allow outside access to Shoko.
-If using Shoko Desktop on another computer, make sure you're using one of the supported video players listed in Settings > Video Players.
+If using Shoko Desktop on another computer, make sure you're using one of the supported video players listed in Settings And Video Players.

 No, Shoko does not provide a way for the user to download anime anymore.

 While originally supported, this feature was removed to distance the Shoko team from any sort of legal actions for providing a method to download anime.

 While we currently do not offer a solution to backup your database whenever you'd like, we do automatically backup your database before updating Shoko to the latest version.
 If you need to restore an older version you'll find your backups in the following locations.